Pat Nevin: Post-playing career

 After retiring as a player, Nevin became chief executive of Motherwell.
 He resigned in April 2002, after Motherwell chairman John Boyle put the club into administration due to financial problems.

 He works as a football pundit on television and radio.
 Nevin co-wrote a book, In Ma Head, Son, with psychologist Dr George Sik.
 It explores Nevin's worries, motivation and troubles during the 1996–97 season at Tranmere Rovers as he neared the end of his playing career.

 He has an arts degree from Glasgow Caledonian University.
 His interest in literature, the arts, and his musical taste distinguishes him from many of his peers.
 He preferred The Fall and Joy Division to Phil Collins or Lionel Richie.
 He was interviewed by music magazine NME and was a guest music presenter on Radio City during his Everton and Tranmere career.

 At the second Bowlie Weekender, hosted by ATP he played a DJ set, playing Belle & Sebastian, Orange Juice and "My New House" by The Fall while wearing a The Pains of Being Pure at Heart T-shirt.
 The following day he slipped an indiepop reference onto 5 Live while talking about the Man Utd vs Arsenal match.
 He has also appeared as a guest DJ at Scared To Dance and How Does It Feel To Be Loved?, which are both indiepop club nights in London.
 He makes a guest appearance on the 1986 Ted Chippington / Vindaloo Summer Special (with Robert Lloyd & The Nightingales and Fuzzbox) video of "Rockin With Rita".

 In 2010, Nevin signed as a non-playing substitute for new club Chester after Colin Murray of BBC Radio 5 live offered the new club £2,000 if they named Nevin and Perry Groves as unused substitutes at every game in the 2010–11 season.
 This was live on 'Kicking off with Colin Murray', a show Nevin has appeared on every week since the start of the 2009–10 season.

 Personal life

 Nevin grew up supporting Celtic.
 He switched his support to Hibernian after feeling that his boyhood club had become a large corporate organisation and the Celtic Park stadium no longer felt like home.
 Another reason was Celtic fans chanting IRA songs.
 He also supports his former club Chelsea, and writes a weekly column for the Chelsea website.
-Nevin lives in Duns, Scottish Borders, a small town in the Scottish Borders with his wife and two children.
+Nevin lives in Duns, a small town in the Scottish Borders with his wife and two children.
 His daughter, also a keen sports player, was a Scottish champion in badminton.
 He received an honorary degree from Abertay University in 2012.
-Nevin is the cousin of the retired English footballer Terry Butcher.
-In 2021 Nevin wrote and released his autobiography.
+Nevin's wife is the cousin of the retired English footballer Terry Butcher.
+Nevin has written and released two memoirs, The Accidental Footballer: A Memoir and Football and How to Survive It in 2021 and 2023, respectively.